uzeyirce/nym-node-gateway-mode/README.md

 </body>
 </html>
 ```
-To save it, press CTRL + X, then Y, and hit ENTER.
+To save the file, press CTRL + X, then Y, and hit ENTER.
 ```bash
 nano ~/.nym/nym-nodes/NODEID/config/config.toml
 ```
-In the config file, find the "landing" section and paste the following text:
+In the config file, locate the "landing" section and paste the following text:
 ```bash
 '/var/www/YOURHOSTNAME'
 ```
-In the config file, find the following section, which is set to false by default, and change it to true:
+In the config file, locate the following section, which is set to false by default, and change it to true:
 ```bash
 # Specifies whether this node can operate in an exit mode.
 exit = true